jswidler/lockgit/README.md

 The two files in `.lockgit/data` are the encrypted secrets.

-The manifest is a text file can be easily examined.
-This makes it possible to understand what secrets people are changing.
+The manifest is a text file that can be easily examined.
+This makes it possible to see what secrets people are changing when reviewing commits.

 ```
 $ cat .lockgit/manifest